bobediako/psc2025/worksheet/su2_worksheet.md

-﻿# ProLUG Security Engineering Unit 2 Worksheet
+﻿## ProLUG Security Engineering
+# Unit 2 Worksheet

-*Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet.
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

-*
+---

 ## Discussion Questions: